AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 declarative part is one level deeper than the library level |mdash|, the object itself has the same accessibility level as its type.

-Now that we've discuss the accessibility levels in this code example, let's see how the accessibility rules use these levels.
+Now that we've discussed the accessibility levels of this code example, let's see how the accessibility rules use those levels.

 Operations on Access Types